CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/non-frc-checklist.rst

 Firmware Installation
 ^^^^^^^^^^^^^^^^^^^^^

-Device firmware upgrading is handled via the :doc:`/docs/tuner/index` configuration client.
+Device firmware upgrading is handled by the :doc:`/docs/tuner/index` configuration client.

 Enabling Devices
 ----------------

-When utilizing the TalonFX motor controller, the user must continuously feed an enable to the device.
-The device will disable if the enable has not been received within the specified timeout period.
+When utilizing the TalonFX motor controller, the user must continuously feed an enable signal to the device.
+The device will disable if the enable signal has not been fed within the specified timeout period.

 .. note:: It's recommended for ``feedEnable()`` to be called synchronously with your motor update loop.
-The timeout should be larger than than the update loop rate. e.g. if the update loop updates at 10ms, the timeout should be 20ms to account for jitter.
+The timeout should be larger than than the update loop rate.

 .. tab-set::